naptha/tesseract.js/README.md

 ```

 For a basic overview of the functions, including the pros/cons of different approaches, see the [intro](./docs/intro.md).
 [Check out the docs](#documentation) for a full explanation of the API.

+## Major changes in v5
+Version 5 changes are documented in [this issue](https://github.com/naptha/tesseract.js/issues/820).
+Highlights are below.

+ - Significantly smaller files by default (54% smaller for English, 73% smaller for Chinese)
+    - This results in a ~50% reduction in runtime for first-time users (who do not have the files cached yet)
+ - Significantly lower memory usage
+ - Compatible with iOS 17 (using default settings)
+    - iOS 17 broke compatibility with Tesseract.js v4--developers who value iOS compatibility should upgrade to v5
+ - Breaking changes:
+    - `createWorker` arguments changed
+       - Setting non-default language and OEM now happens in `createWorker`
+          - E.g. `createWorker("chi_sim", 1)`
+    - `worker.initialize` and `worker.loadLanguage` functions now do nothing and can be deleted from code

 ## Major changes in v4
 Version 4 includes many new features and bug fixes--see [this issue](https://github.com/naptha/tesseract.js/issues/662) for a full list.
 Several highlights are below.